Applications to the Nursery should be made through the school. Forms are available in the school office and should be returned to the school.

-(2) Children who have a brother(s) or sister(s) (be he or she a full, half, or step brother or sister, or a child of the partner of their parent or carer) who will be being educated in St Paul’s School at the time of admission;
+(2) who have a brother(s) or sister(s) (be he or she a full, half, or step brother or sister, or a child of the partner of their parent or carer) who is living in the same family unit at the same time as their brother or sister as defined above and will be being educated in St Paul’s School at the time of admission;

 The school admission policy below gives more detail on all aspects of School admission.